hardyoyo/code4lib19-serverspec-workshop/README.md

 > #### TLDR, just tell me what to install...
 >
 > ...
-OK, fine, run this command to install a the two plugins we MUST have to follow along with this workshop:
+OK, fine, run this command to install the two plugins we MUST have to follow along with this workshop:
 >
 > `vagrant plugin install vagrant-env vagrant-spec`